RaysceneNS/rayscenens.github.io/_posts/2018-03-18-Gear-Indicator-hardware-mod.md

 ## Attempt to throw money at the problem

 Now there are commercial products out there that can be bought and clipped in place, but I wa never keen on the look.
-See for yourself the commercial options use a bright (read distracting at night) Led digit.
+See for yourself, the commercial options use a bright (read distracting at night) LED digit.
 And the display colors don't mesh with the factory gauges.
 ![Alternate Product](/assets/images/2018/03/18/gipro%20sv.jpg)

 ## The Project Goals